 Don’t try and ask the staff at a big box store.
 Chances are very high that they will not know.

-Chokecherries are very hardy and can even be grown in zone 1.
+Chokecherries are very hardy and can even be grown in Zone 1.
 If you’ve never tried one before, they are very astringent and don’t taste good raw.
 They are delicious in jams, jellies, and juices when you add a lot of sugar.

 Raspberry canes have a spreading habit once established.
 Be a kind neighbour and offer to pull out any canes that stray over the fence line.
-Fruit does not grow on first year canes, so you will not get any fruit the very first year.
+Fruit does not grow on first-year canes, so you will not get any fruit the very first year.

 Rhubarb is a very hardy fruit.
 The stalks are delicious, but the leaves are poisonous.

 Canadians know these berries as Saskatoon berries, but Americans will likely know them as Serviceberries or Juneberries.
-Whatever you call them, they’re delicious!!
+Whatever you call them, they’re delicious!

-I’m a wee bit obsessed with Saskatoon berries, and have a lot of recipes on this blog.
+I’m a wee bit obsessed with Saskatoon berries and have a lot of recipes on this blog.
 Click here for a list of all my best Saskatoon berry recipes!

 Vegetables that Grow in Partial Shade

 What vegetables do well in shade?
 The ones that like cool weather and tend to be quick growing.
 In general, most leafy greens and cruciferous vegetables are able to tolerate partial shade.
+Partial shade, with about 4-5 hours a day of light, or even a full day of dappled shade underneath a deciduous tree is your best bet for growing shade-loving vegetables.

 Arugula is one of the quickest growing crops you can grow, with only 20 days to maturity!